iheartre/C-/README.md

 # C#
-Reading oximeter data using C# and Windows Runtime
+Reading oximeter using C# and Windows Runtime